invertase/react-native-firebase/.github/ISSUE_TEMPLATE/Bug_report.md

 The issue list of this repo is exclusively for bug reports.

-1) For feature requests, please use our Canny board: https://react-native-firebase.canny.io/feature-requests
+1) For feature requests please visit our [Feature Request Board](https://boards.invertase.io/react-native-firebase).

 2) For questions and support please use our Discord chat: https://discord.gg/C9aK28N or Stack Overflow: https://stackoverflow.com/questions/tagged/react-native-firebase